jklymak/Phy426/docs/Labs/index.md

    - photos
    - movies
  - discussions and hints for next time.

 Please format as a *webpage*, either as a jupyter Notebook, or a markdown document.
-Hand in on [BrightSpace](https://bright.uvic.ca/) as a zip file.
+Hand in via email as a zip file (or link to a zip file somewhere).

 ## Topics: